HOW DO I?

 j.
 Housekeeping: Premises (buildings and grounds) shall be kept clean, in good repair, and free of accumulations of trash.

 k.
 Pest control: An effective program for the control of insects, rodents, or other vermin shall be maintained.
-(Sample Pest Management Plan)uirements has been met, and before the permit is issued.
+(Sample Pest Management Plan)

 An Animal Services officer or the Agricultural Commissioner has the right to inspect any Rooster Keeping Operation at intervals as determined by the Animal Services officer, or as a result of a public complaint, or upon other notice received of possible violation of provisions of the ordinance regulating Rooster Keeping Operations.

-The appropriate permit fee of $270 will be paid after the initial inspection is completed and compliance with all req(180) degrees Fahrenheit) and soap or detergent; or (2) washed with a detergent solution followed by washing with a safe and effective disinfectant; or (3) cleaned with live steam.
+The appropriate permit fee of $270 will be paid after the initial inspection is completed and compliance with all requirements has been met, and before the permit is issued.

 Appeals to any decision denying the exemption request are to be made to the Clerk of the Board of Supervisors in writing, specifying the reasons the applicant disagrees with the denial within 10 days of written notice of denial from the Monterey County Animal Services office.
 The appeal request must be with any required appeal fee.
 The Board will consider the appeal at public hearing within 60 days of acceptance of the completed appeal request.